fran6p/creality_k1_fw/README.md

 The other folders represent the contents of the root filesystem as extracted from the firmware images.
 If you would like to do this yourself, unpack a firmware.img file using `7z x -pPASSWORD firmware.img`, go into the resulting directory and `cat root* > rootfs.sqfs` and finally mount it `sudo mount -o loop rootfs.sqfs somewhere/`.

+## Missing files

+Creality deleted older revisions of their Slicer from their downloads page, if any are missing and you can provide it, please contact me.

 ## Thanks & Attribution

 * [*k3d*](https://www.youtube.com/@SorkinDmitry) & friends - for making available the initial exploit to gain root access